YOU ARE EXPLORING

 In addition, current bone healing therapies for severe bone injuries require extended bed rest, which is known to impair normal bone healing.
 Rather than turn to amputation as a treatment for the most serious of bone injuries, the research being conducted through Bone Healing in Space may lead to significant limb-saving treatments for members of the U.S. Military and beyond.

-The overall goal of Melissa Kacena, PhD, and her skilled research team is to improve the understanding of the interaction of the bone and hematopoietic systems, thereby potentially improving the treatment of metabolic bone disease, hematopoietic disorders and fracture healing.
+The overall goal of Kacena and her skilled research team is to improve the understanding of the interaction of the bone and hematopoietic systems, thereby potentially improving the treatment of metabolic bone disease, hematopoietic disorders and fracture healing.

 The research of this team focuses on four main areas: